 What will happen after your colonoscopy:

-- Rest after your procedure.
-You may feel bloated, have some gas and abdominal discomfort.
-You may need to lie on your right side with a heating pad on your abdomen.
-You may need to take short walks to help move the gas out.
-Eat small meals, if you feel bloated.
-Do not drive or make important decisions until the day after your procedure.
+You may feel bloated or have some gas and abdominal discomfort.
+You may need to lie on your left side with a heating pad on your abdomen.
+Eat small meals until your bloating has improved.

 Risks of a colonoscopy:

 You may have pain or bleeding after the scope or polyps are removed.
 You may also have a slow heartbeat, decreased blood pressure, or increased sweating.
 Your colon may tear due to the increased pressure from the scope and other instruments.
 This may cause bowel contents to leak out of your colon and into your abdomen.
-If this happens, you will need to stay in the hospital and have surgery on your colon.
+If this happens, you will need to have surgery on your colon.